 The sample is transferred drop-wise with the glass rod or micro-syringe from the Petri dish onto the IR-window within the area of the IR-beam.

-After all droplets are transferred to the window, the Petri dish is washed with a few droplets of fresh chloroform and transferred again according to step 2.
+After all droplets are transferred to the window, the Petri dish is rinsed with a few droplets of fresh chloroform and transferred again according to step 2.

 Step 3 is repeated at least twice.